Anxiety and Diarrhea - Whats the Cause and How to Stop it?

 These will ensure your body can recover from periods of dehydration associated with diarrhea.
 You should consult your doctor to confirm the best treatment for your condition.

-As well as diarrhea treatments, stress management strategies may target the anxiety, which may be at the root cause of symptoms.
+As well as diarrhea treatments, stress management strategies may help relieve stress & anxiety, which may be at the root cause of symptoms.
 Stress management techniques prevent the body from easily being triggered by outside stressors.
 These include:

 • Hypnotherapy.
 The patient first undergoes hypnotic induction, then suggestions are made to address the patterns of thought associated with anxiety.
 This form of therapy has been shown at least as effective as CBT for treating anxiety disorders, and IBS.
 (14) It's possible to try hypnotherapy through a mobile app like Nerva or with your local hypnotherapist.